dmutikainen/dmutikainen.github.io/_posts/2024-08-06-enhancing-targeting-accuracy.md

 ![alt text](/img/posts/log-reg-confusion-matrix.png "Logistic Regression Confusion Matrix")

 <br>
-The aim is to have a high proportion of observations falling into the top left cell (correctly predicted customers who didn't sign up) and the bottom right cell (correctly predicted customers who signed up).
+The aim is to have a high proportion of observations falling into the top left cell (correctly predicting customers who didn't sign up) and the bottom right cell (correctly predicting customers who did signed up).

-Since the proportion of signups in our data was around 30:70 we will next analyze not only Classification Accuracy, but also Precision, Recall, and F1-Score which will help us assess how well our model has performed in reality.
+Since the proportion of signups in our data was around 30:70 we will next analyze not only Classification Accuracy, but also Precision, Recall, and F1-Score, which will help us assess how well our model has performed in reality.

 <br>
 ##### Classification Performance Metrics